slebok/zoo/c/cordy-malton/README.txt

 C and C++ style comments are accepted but not parsed.

-For other information, consult the malton-dahn sibling directory.
+For other information, consult the 'malton-dahn' sibling directory.
 Grammar extracted and added to the Grammar Zoo on 21 March 2013 by Vadim Zaytsev.